 (This is part of the process for releasing new open source code.
 There are different processes for patches and projects that you, or someone not at Google needs or wants to own the IP for your code.)

-Open source releases are managed through Ariane.
+Launches involving Google Cloud Platform services or teams must use Launcher2 (go/turbo).
+All other launches should use Ariane.
 After preparing your project and staging the code on an internal Git-on-Borg repository or Cloud Source Repository, you need to create a launch entry.
 This includes personal projects that have not gone through IARC, even for DevRel engineers.

 TIP: If you are in DevRel and want to release sample code for an already launched product, see DevRel Releasing.